Trentonom0r3/After-Diffusion/README.md

 - **Video Card:**
   - NVIDIA GeForce RTX 3060 Laptop GPU, 6GB vRAM

+## Change Log
+### 7.5.23
+   - Fixed IMG2IMG Inpaint, now working properly.
+   - In all cases other than TXT2IMG, set 'Input' to the layer you want to generate for, and set 'Input' to either source, or masks.
+    ( You can use effects+masks as long as you don't have rotoscope applied) Then, set the mask control to the same layer, and set it to effects and masks.
+   BOTH layer controls must be set, or your images will not be output.

+   - Draw a mask on the layer you have the effect applied to, and work with smaller areas more easily!
+    - (This assumes the selection mask is rectangular)
+   - Resize Mode Options now working properly.
+(Useful when you want to use a lower quality input.)
+     - Creates images based on the viewer quality you have set.
+      - If image is 1920x1080 and quality is 50%, the image is saved at 960x540, and sent to SD at the layer size, default is simple resize.
+      - If a Mask is used, SD is sent to generate an image the size of the mask, and it is then place back into the comp at the same position.
+   - Added low Vram option to controlnet.
+   - Added mask blur slider to mask options.
+   - Started on Script Args.
+Visibile in c++ effect, but they don't affect generation, nor are they dynamically set up yet.

+### 6.25.23
+   - Inpaint Sketch Support
+   - Layer Control Support
+   - CEP UI Live Progress Bar
+   - Dynamic C++ Parameters

+#### 6.12.23
+   - Initial Release of After Diffusion v2.0.
+Full UI overhaul, custom c++ effect, and more!
+#### 5.25.23
+   - Created a basic [Discord Server](https://discord.gg/EbsH6ZHd) for people to join.
+It'll make things a bit easier for finding issues/providing updates and tutorials.
+I don't expect a ton of traffic, but it's there if you're interested!

+#### 5.22.23
+   - Fixed issue on ZXP install, added ZXP option back to the repository.
+   - Removed PIX2PIX button, added 'img2img alternative test' switch.

 ## License
 The software is licensed under the [AGPL-3.0 license](https://github.com/Trentonom0r3/After-Diffusion/blob/main/LICENSE).